floew2/customer-churn-prediction/README.md

 - Files:
   - `churn_library.py`: A library of functions to find customers who are likely to churn, based on machine learning.
+  - `churn_notebook.ipynb`: Contains the original workflow to identify credit card customers that are most likely to churn, but without implementing the engineering and software best practices.
+  - `Guide.ipynb`: The starting point for the project with relevant information and instructions
   - `churn_script_logging_and_tests.py`: Contains the unit tests for the functions in churn_library.py